ssaunier/ssaunier.github.io/_drafts/practical-example-of-using-git-in-a-school.markdown

 We created the repository [lewagon/promo-2-challenges](https://github.com/lewagon/promo-2-challenges) and added `push` permissions to all teachers.
 Then it's just a simple collaboration strategy with branches and pull-requests.
-Each new exercise is created/refactored inside a git branch, and a pull-request is opened when the jobs is done.
+Each new exercise is created/refactored inside a git branch, and a pull-request is opened when the jobs are done.
 Here is a figure showing the GitHub repository (`origin` in the context of teachers):

 <figure class="center">